WVSports - Pieces falling into place with West Virginia hoops roster

 Yesufu then elected to transfer to Kansas where he appeared in 69 games but was limited to just 2.1 points per game in the first and 4.1 in the second before he transferred yet again to Washington State.
 There he played in just six games before a hip injury cost him the remainder of the year.

-Andre started his career at Nebraska and is a traditional back-to-the-basket big that is active rebounding the ball and is an effective screener and roller to the basket.
+Andre started his career at Nebraska and is a traditional back-to-the-basket big who is active rebounding the ball and is an effective screener and roller to the basket.

 All of those players have just one year remaining in their careers but the Mountaineers also have been active adding players with additional years remaining.
 A pair of former top 100 recruits from Illinois in forward Amani Hansberry and guard Sencire Harris each have three years left.